Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/reports/final_report.md

 <img src="/images/SVM_1gram1.png"  width="430" height="360"> <img src="/images/SVM_1gram3.png"  width="430" height="360">

-The most striking point in the figure above is the number of true negatives in each plot.
+The interesting point in the figure above is the number of true negatives in each plot.
+While Naive Bayes model showed poor performance in classifying true negatives, SVM model demonstrates better performance in detecting true negatives.
 When the margin was harder, the model classified true negatives more successfully than when the margin is softer.
 However, as a classifier, the model with harder margin is of no use in that its performance is even lower than the base line (63%).
 In the case of softer margin, the model performed slightly better than the base line (70%), but there is no significant difference in terms of performance between SVM and multinomial Native Bayes model.

 ![SVM Ngram](/images/SVM_ngram.png)

-Further research led me to replace unigram features with bigram/trigram features as part of my study.
+For Further research, I replaced unigram features with bigram/trigram features.
 I also increased the maximum feature number from 1500 to 15000 to make sure that the model uses trigram features, too.
-Discouragingly, even after changing both maximum feature number and linguistic feature, the performance remained almost the same as 69.7%.
+Discouragingly, even after changing both maximum feature number and linguistic feature, the performance remained almost the same (69.7%).
 However, when comparing this model to Naive Bayes model, it still shows better performance in classifying true negatives, from which it can be concluded that SVM is a more sophisticated model than Naive Bayes.

 ## Sub-hypotheses